We were asked…

 If you are using silent observe check to see if the phone gives out a ‘beep’ when you monitor, this is sometimes the case and this would alert your staff that you are listening to the call.

-Answer thanks to Carl Nancollas.
+Thanks to Carl

 We monitor agents calls in our Customer Service Centre, and some calls are recorded using the Supervisor terminal.
 All employees within the Customer Service Centre have signed a declaration confirming that they are aware that calls may be monitored or recorded, and this is held on file as part of our auditing requirements.